Importing a motor vehicle

-Non-road vehicles do not require a VIA, however, they must be assessed by the Department of Infrastructure and Regional Development to ascertain that they are not road motor vehicles.
-If a vehicle is assessed as a non-road vehicle, documentation similar to a VIA will be issued that allows the vehicle to be released from customs control.
+Non-road vehicles do not need a VIA.
+However, if there is any uncertainty that a vehicle is a non-road vehicle the Department of Infrastructure, Transport, Regional Development and Communications can assess whether the vehicle requires a VIA or determine that they are not road motor vehicles.
+If a vehicle is assessed as a non-road vehicle, documentation similar to a VIA will be issued.
+This will allow the vehicle to be released from customs control.

-The Department of Infrastructure and Regional Development has examples of non-road vehicles and information on vehicle assessment on their
+The Department of Infrastructure, Transport, Regional Development and Communications has examples of non-road vehicles and information on vehicle assessment on their

 Non-Road Vehicles Options webpage.